-A primary/standby instance uses an HA architecture and can be deployed across AZs.
-The primary and standby instances share the same IP address.

-- When a primary instance is being created, a standby instance is provisioned synchronously to provide data redundancy.
-The standby instance is invisible to you after being created. - If the primary instance fails, a failover occurs, during which database connection is interrupted.
+DB Insta nce Type Description Notes Scenarios Prim ary/ Stan dby An HA architecture.
+A pair of primary and standby DB instances shares the same IP address and can be deployed in different AZs.
+When a primary instance is being created, a standby instance is provisioned along with it to provide data redundancy.
+The standby instance is invisible to you after being created.
+If the primary instance fails, a failover occurs, during which database connection is interrupted.
 If there is a replication delay between the primary and standby instances, the failover takes an extended period of time.
 The client needs to be able to reconnect to the instance.
+Production databases of large and medium enterprises Applications for the Internet, Internet of Things (IoT), retail e-commerce sales, logistics, gaming, and other industries